RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: id="Early-automatons" data-state="history" data-audio-src="../audio/ppf/07.ogg" data-background-image="../images/1920px-Racknitz_-_The_Turk_3.webp" -->
 ## 1769 <!-- .element: class="year" -->
 ## Early automatons
 Complex mechanical devices have a long history, the earliest known analog computer is the _Antikythera mechanism_ now over 2000 thousand years old.
-There are even old accounts from China of a realistic human-shaped automaton that could walk and sing.
+There are even old accounts from China of a realistic human-shaped automaton that could walk and sing.<!-- .element: class="no-print" -->

 Mechanical marvels pop up repeatedly in many cultures, but at least one is actually a fraud: Wolfgang von Kempelen's 1769 chess playing Turk automaton which secretly incorporated a human inside to control the machine.
-245 years later a new online "crowdworking" business was created that that hired workers to perform online tasks that were often used to compensate for machine failings or generate machine training data - Amazon's Mechanical Turk service.
+245 years later a new online "crowdworking" business was created that that hired workers to perform online tasks that were often used to compensate for machine failings or generate machine training data - Amazon's Mechanical Turk service.<!-- .element: class="no-print" -->

 Notes:
 Complex mechanical devices have a long history, the earliest known analog computer being the _Antikythera mechanism_ now over 2000 thousand years old.
 There are even old accounts from China of a realistic human-shaped automaton that could walk and sing.